IntelRealSense/librealsense/scripts/Docker/readme.md

 ```

 ### Running shell
-Or, in order to open bash inside the container:
+Use the following command in order to interact with the Docker via shell interface:
 ```
 docker run -it --rm \
     -v /dev:/dev \